freeman91/OSUMC-Cultural-Awareness-App/docs/deployment.md

 - created Route53, added a record to route traffic to the ec2 instance [article](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-ec2-instance.html)
 - change name servers of domain on freenom

+- Add ssl cert to ec2 [docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/SSL-on-amazon-linux-2.html)
 - install cert bot `sudo yum install -y certbot`
 - generate cert `sudo certbot certonly`
+- this generates the a certificate and key
+  cert: /etc/letsencrypt/live/www.osumc-cultural-awareness.com/fullchain.pem
+  key: /etc/letsencrypt/live/www.osumc-cultural-awareness.com/privkey.pem
+  This cert will expire on 2021-02-23.
+To obtain a new or tweaked version of this certificate in the future, simply run certbot again.

 - clone repo
 - add production .env file in the root of the app directory